kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

 We cannot actually demonstrate parallelism in the browser worker (it is single-domain), so we hand the body the trivial blocker `Await_blocking.await Terminator.never`.
-The mode-checking, however, is exactly what the lecture covers: the `'k` brand on `mutex`, `counter` and `access` keeps the `int ref` reachable only from inside the `with_lock` body, the `@ local` on `access` keeps the token from escaping the critical section, and the `@ once` annotation on `f` makes the section single-shot.
+The mode-checking is the [same brand/local/once dance](
+{% post_url 2026-05-08-capsules-in-oxcaml %}#with_lock-produces-an-access-token-briefly)
+as in the capsules post; what is new is that the same dance now type-checks against the blessed `Await_capsule` API directly, without the `Capsule_blocking_sync` shim.

 ## What next?

-The fork is small enough that the `--toplevel-extend` flag is plausibly upstreamable into `ocsigen/js_of_ocaml`.
-I would like to clean up the DLS-snapshot dance into a proper runtime primitive rather than a wrapper around the bundle's IIFE, and the predef-exception fix is the kind of change that benefits from a few more eyes on it before it goes in.
-If anyone reading is interested, the [branch](https://github.com/kayceesrk/js_of_ocaml/tree/kc-toplevel-extend) is open for review.
+The fork is small enough that `--toplevel-extend` is plausibly upstreamable into `ocsigen/js_of_ocaml`.
+The DLS-snapshot dance would also be cleaner as a proper runtime primitive than as a wrapper around the bundle's IIFE.
+The [branch](https://github.com/kayceesrk/js_of_ocaml/tree/kc-toplevel-extend) is open for review.